-It outlines the strategic objectives and options for delivery of a reduction in homelessness levels and improved housing outcomes for vulnerable residents.
+It outlines the Strategic Priorities and options for delivery of a reduction in homelessness levels and improved housing outcomes for vulnerable residents.

-The term 'homelessness' is often considered to apply only to people 'sleeping rough', or 'street sleeping'.
+The term 'homelessness' is often considered to apply only to people 'sleeping rough', or to those 'street sleeping'.
 However most homelessness issues involve households threatened with the loss of their home, or else are unable to remain in their current accommodation.